TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 });
 ```

-If you serve your app and go to the site on localhost, you should be redirected to `/login` straightaway since you won't yet have a session cookie.
+If you serve your app and go to the site on localhost, you should be redirected to `/login` straight away since you won't yet have a session cookie.
 You should already have a user in your database, so log in with your credentials and see your personalized greeting!

 We can add our `checkAuthenticated` middleware to any routes that we need authenticate, or even as router-level middleware for example.
 You can of course customize this function however you wish - the code shown here is just for our example app.